skaes/time_bandits/README.md

 ## Release Notes

+## Version 0.12.1
+  - support having the rails gem in a bundle without activating the time bandits railtie
+  - automatically install the garbage collection time bandit in rails applications

 ## Version 0.12.0
   - drops support for Rails versions before 5.2.0 and Ruby versions before 2.2.0
   - makes it possible to use individual time bandits without Rails (e.g. in a Sinatra app)